DR. RANSDELL INFORMATION

 Dr. Ransdell became Director of Alumni Relations at Southern Methodist University in 1981, a position he held until 1987 when he was named as a Vice President at Clemson.

 Dr. Ransdell and the WKU Board of Regents are leading the campus through a dramatic transformation from a university of regional importance to a leading American university with international reach.
-WKU has grown its enrollment to 21,000 and improved its retention of students to 75%.
+Since 1997, WKU enrollment has swelled from 14,500 to 21,000, and annual graduation numbers have grown from 2,500 to 4,200.
+The applicant pool has doubled to over 14,000 and student retention has grown from 67 percent to 76 percent.

 Another priority is a complete rebuilding of the WKU campus.
-Some $700 million in campus construction has been completed since 1998, with $200 million on the drawing board.
+Some $850 million in campus construction has been completed since 1998, with $60 million more under way in 2016, and $200 million on the drawing board.

-Other measures of progress include a dramatic push in sponsored research, the growth of critical degree programs in electrical, mechanical, and civil engineering; three new doctoral degree programs in education, nursing, and physical therapy; a new emphasis on the commercialization of intellectual property and the transfer of WKU technology to the Kentucky workplace; growth of the three WKU regional campuses in Glasgow, Owensboro, and Elizabethtown/Ft.
-Knox; the creation of the Gatton Academy of Math and Science, which has been ranked by Newsweek as the No. 1 high school in America two years in a row; Kentucky's only independent Honors College with enrollment of 1,200 high achieving students; expanded study abroad programs; and the state's first Confucius Institute and only Chinese flagship program.
-True to its plan, WKU has the largest number of distance-learning courses and the largest distance-learning enrollment among Kentucky's eight universities.
+Other measures of progress include a dramatic push in sponsored research, the growth of new degree programs in electrical, mechanical, and civil engineering, now with 750 students enrolled; four new doctoral degree programs in Education, Nursing, Physical Therapy, and Psychology; a new emphasis on the commercialization of intellectual property and the transfer of WKU technology to the Kentucky workplace; growth of the three WKU regional campuses in Glasgow, Owensboro, and Elizabethtown/Ft.
+Knox; the creation of the Gatton Academy of Math and Science, which is now ranked by Newsweek as the No. 1 high school in America three years in a row; Kentucky’s only independent Honors College with enrollment of 1,400 high achieving students; expanded study abroad programs and 1,400 international students currently enrolled on the Bowling Green campus; and the state’s first Confucius Institute and only Chinese flagship program.
+True to its plan, WKU has the largest number of distance-learning courses and the largest distance-learning enrollment among Kentucky’s eight universities.

-During Dr. Ransdell's tenure, WKU's athletic programs have won over 100 Conference championships, and have led the Sun Belt Conference in academic performance.
-He served as President of the Sun Belt Conference in 2000, and completed in 2013 a four-year term on the BCS Presidents' Oversight Committee.
-Dr. Ransdell successfully negotiated a move to Conference USA which occurs in 2014.
+During Dr. Ransdell’s tenure, WKU’s athletic programs have won over 100 Conference Championships.
+WKU also leads Conference USA in academic performance.
+He served as President of the Sun Belt Conference in 2000, and completed in 2013 a four-year term on the BCS Presidents’ Oversight Committee.
+Dr. Ransdell successfully negotiated a move to Conference USA in 2014.
+In 2014/15, WKU set a C-USA record with eight conference championships.
+WKU Football has won two consecutive bowl games and ended the 2015 season ranked #24 in the final AP poll.

-Dr. Ransdell has served on the Board of Directors of the Bowling Green Area Chamber of Commerce, the Board for the Inter-model Transportation Authority of South Central Kentucky, and has chaired the Warren County United Way Campaign.
-In 2004, Dr. Ransdell completed a four-year appointment on the Southern Regional Education Board (SREB).
-In 2012, Dr. Ransdell completed a six-year appointment on the Board for the Louisville Branch of the Federal Reserve Bank of St. Louis.
+Dr. Ransdell has chaired on the Board of Directors of the Louisville Branch of the St. Louis Eighth District Federal Reserve Bank, has served on the Board for the Bowling Green Area Chamber of Commerce, the Board for the Inter-model Transportation Authority of South Central Kentucky, and has chaired the Warren County United Way Campaign.
 Dr. Ransdell currently serves on the Board of Trustees for the Institute for Shipboard Education (ISE) which operates the global Semester at Sea (SAS) program.

 Dr. Ransdell and Julie met, dated, and were married while at WKU pursuing their undergraduate degrees.
-They have two sons—Patrick, who graduated from WKU in 2002, and earned MBA/Sports Administration degrees from Ohio University in 2005; and Matthew, who graduated from WKU in 2006 and is a 2009 graduate of Stetson University School of Law.
+They have two sons—Patrick, who graduated from WKU in 2002,; and Matthew, who graduated from WKU in 2006.
 Both Patrick and Matthew were lettermen with the WKU baseball team.

 Patrick and Brooke (WKU '04) were married in August 2004, and are the parents of Walker and Collins Ransdell, WKU classes of 2029 and 2033!
-Matthew and Sandra will be married in the spring of 2014, and both practice law in St. Petersburg, Florida.
+Matthew and Sandra were married in April 2014, and both practice law in Tampa, Florida.

 President Ransdell welcomes you to WKU!